top of page

 Commercial Pattern Archive: University of Rhode Island: link here

 CoPA-Online and the Couture Pattern Museum (CPM) focus on different aspects of fashion pattern archives.
-CoPA offers a broad collection of general sewing patterns with over 55,000 images from 61,000 commercial patterns dating back to 1847.
-Their digital archive includes only partial envelope fronts and backs with rough schematic drawings taken from the back of the envelope.
+CoPA offers a broad collection of general sewing patterns dating back to 1847.
+Their digital archive includes only partial illustrations taken from the fronts and backs of the pattern envelope with rough schematic drawings that were taken from the back of the envelope.
 Their digitization lacks detailed instructions or the full pattern scan themselves.
 In contrast, CPM specializes in haute couture patterns from the 1920s to the 1970s.
 The Couture Pattern Museum invests in advanced technology and manual labor to digitize the entire pattern, including the full size pattern pieces, ensuring detailed preservation in line with ICOM standards.
-This also includes comprehensive details such as sewing instructions, fabric types, and notions.
+Our online database presents the full pattern envelope front and back, along with any research.
+Our internal database has every single full sized pattern piece and their instructions.
+This preserves the important comprehensive details such as the instructions, fabric types, and notions.
 The information is stored in a specialized and secure database built specifically to house and safeguard the pattern digitization.
-CPM operates independently, supported by private funding, memberships, sponsorships, and donations, providing access and resources primarily to a non-academic audience, unlike CoPA, who relies on grant funding and is largely for academic affiliations.

 Los Angeles County Museum of Art (LACMA)